 Timescales for reporting a breach

-The [School / Trust] is required to report a notifiable breach without undue delay and, where feasible, not later than 72 hours after having become aware of it.
+The School is required to report a notifiable breach without undue delay and, where feasible, not later than 72 hours after having become aware of it.

-It is likely that the [School / Trust] will be deemed as having become “aware” of a breach when we have a reasonable degree of certainty that a security incident has occurred which has led to personal data being compromised.
+It is likely that the School will be deemed as having become “aware” of a breach when we have a reasonable degree of certainty that a security incident has occurred which has led to personal data being compromised.
 The GDPR expects us to ascertain whether all appropriate technological protection and organisational measures have been implemented to establish immediately whether a personal data breach has taken place.
 This puts an obligation on us to ensure that we will be “aware” of any breaches in a timely manner so that we can take appropriate action.

 While some breaches may be obvious, in other cases we may need to establish whether personal data has been compromised.
 In such circumstances, we will investigate promptly in accordance with the procedures below to determine whether a breach has happened which, in turn, will enable us to decide if remedial action is needed and if the breach needs to be notified to the ICO and the affected data subjects.

 It is possible that we may not have established all of the relevant facts following a data security breach or completed our investigation within 72 hours.
-However, in the event that the [School / Trust] determines that a breach has taken place and that it needs to be notified to the ICO, a report should be made within 72 hours with the information held at that point in time.
+However, in the event that the Centre determines that a breach has taken place and that it needs to be notified to the ICO, a report should be made within 72 hours with the information held at that point in time.
 In these circumstances, the report to the ICO should explain that further information will be provided as and when it is available.

 It is possible that some breaches may come to the attention of a member of staff or may be flagged up by our IT systems.
 However, it is also possible that we may be notified about breaches by third parties, such as the people who are affected by the breach, a data processor or by the media.